-Arts Administration Internship – Summer 2019 Semester (July-August)
+Arts Administration Internship – Fall 2019 Semester

-- Post to Passim’s social media.
+- Assist the Marketing Manager create and schedule posts to Passim’s social media.

 - Analyze the effectiveness of Passim’s social media outlets in the context of other similar organizations.